Wednesday, 22 December 2010

 I used to top my mince pies with stars.
 These days I go for a flurry of snowflakes - they look so pretty.
 I like my mince pies open-topped because then the top of the mincemeat caramelizes and bubbles everywhere.
-It adds a little touch of excess and over indulgence perfect for the season.

 You could of course then go over the top like we do and top them with a few spoons of brandy butter and a drizzle of double cream.
 That's what we did to two of the above.

 After we had scraped our plates clean, I realised I hadn't dusted them with icing sugar before photographing them.
 Admittedly I don't normally bother but they do look nice with a bit of sugar snow.

 Anyway, I hope this recipe comes to life in your kitchen.
 It has lead to many smiles of rich satisfaction in my home.

 (Adapted from Delia's Christmas)